Published on 22 November 2021

 Regulation:

-• patients should take the drug shortly after a meal or light snack.
+• Patients should take the drug shortly after a meal or light snack.

 • Dosage should be reduced after an adequate amount of positive response.